hangga/Colored-Circles/README.md

 # Colored Circles
-A Processing program that draws circles that change colors when you mouse over them.
+A Processing program.
+It draws a group of circles that changes color when you mouse over it.